-Collect distribution metadata so that pkg_resources.get_distribution() can find it.
+Collect distribution metadata so that importlib.metadata.distribution() or pkg_resources. get_distribution() can find it.

 This function returns a list to be assigned to the datas global variable.
 This list instructs PyInstaller to copy the metadata for the given package to the frozen application's data directory.